Submitting a complete permit application will allow our office to provide a more timely review.

 Then your project may qualify for one of our simpler Regional Permits (RPs).
 Please see our "Simple Projects Application Checklist" to see if your project qualifies and find out what will be needed by our office to process your application.

-For all other projects that may require a permit, please review our Quick Overview of Regional Permits on page 35 of our Regional Permit Program.
+For all other projects that may require a permit, please review our Quick Overview of Regional Permits on the last page of our Regional Permit Program.

 If it appears that your project may qualify for a Regional Permit, please make sure to read the entire Regional Permit document for that particular RP.
 Please make sure that your project meets the terms and conditions of the specific RP that you are applying for.
 This checklist can also be used for any applicable Nationwide Permits.